status-im/nimbus-libs-site/README.md

 - `yarn run cleardist` clears the generated static files
 - `yarn run clearall` clears all the cached content - both MD files and static file

+## Deployment

+Currently the site is built by Status Jenkins CI:

+* `master` is deployed to https://libs.nimbus.team/ by [this CI job](https://ci.status.im/job/misc/job/libs.nimbus.team/)
+* `develop` is deployed to https://dev-libs.nimbus.team/ by [this CI job](https://ci.status.im/job/misc/job/dev-libs.nimbus.team/)

 ## What's behind the build command

 When you run `vuepress build`, the builder: